Uberspace/lab/source/guide_gitea.rst

 Gitea initialization
 --------------------

 Above we locked the registration and the web installation feature, so this service will never be exposed in an insecure way to the internet.
-So we have to do the provided steps to create the database layout and generate security keys manually.
+We create the database layout by running the migrate command without running the server.

 .. code-block:: console

   [isabell@stardust ~]$ ~/gitea/gitea migrate
   ... a lot of console output about the database commands.
-  [isabell@stardust ~]$ ~/gitea/gitea generate secret INTERNAL_TOKEN
-  Some-Random-Characters-eyJhbUNIn6CJ9.eyJuYmYiOjE1OTEwNDAyNTB9.xYynv0JXwO-aqE5XEkGZE8mEeiQEOl-rU0JXpdPbLck
-  [isabell@stardust ~]$ ~/gitea/gitea generate secret SECRET_KEY
-  Some-Random-Characters-omddgYYpZTiMbrtBtgHU1f8ASXvS9Tlx6ETYiCwbJ
-  [isabell@stardust ~]$ ~/gitea/gitea generate secret JWT_SECRET
-  Some-Random-Characters-qRsvc0BtKZRmNvbo22a8
-  [isabell@stardust ~]$ ~/gitea/gitea generate secret LFS_JWT_SECRET
-  Some-Random-Characters-Lj7hGewx62tFGHZwRsVc
   [isabell@stardust ~]$

 Gitea admin user